ionic-team/ionic-pwa-toolkit/readme.md

 ## Testing your PWA's performance

 We recommend using https://www.webpagetest.org/easy with the `Run Lighthouse Audit` option turned on.
-This will give you an in depth look into your PWAs load performance on the average device connected to the average network.
-For more info on how to use webpagetest check out https://zoompf.com/blog/2015/07/the-seo-experts-guide-to-web-performance-using-webpagetest-2.

-## Why Stencil
+This will give you an in depth look into your app's load performance on the average device connected to the average network.

-Stencil is a tool we developed at Ionic to make it easy to build Web Components and load them in an efficient manner.
-Generally, using a classic framework like Angular or React will make building a fast PWA challenging.
-Stencil provides a similar API to Angular and React but is focused on meeting the performance demands of modern Progressive Web Apps.
+For more info on how to use webpagetest check out [this article](https://zoompf.com/blog/2015/07/the-seo-experts-guide-to-web-performance-using-webpagetest-2)